mojtabak-rob/RLSquiggles/README.md

 ```

 ### Visualize
+For joint_sound.wav: Dark voice is environment, light voice is agent.

 To see a plot of environment state, run visualize.py with
 ```
 python3 visualize.py
 ```

-To get the .wav sound file, you must have the module wavio.
-If you don't have it, and can't get it, comment out "import wavio" at top and "make_soundfile()" in main (two lines).
+To get the .wav sound files, you must have the module wavio.
+If you don't have it, and can't get it, comment out "import wavio" at top and "make_soundfile()" in main (four lines).